We met in Costa Rica.

 - 1/2 teaspoon freshly ground black pepper

-- 3 cups chicken broth ( or chicken broth and water to = 3 cups)
+- 3 cups vegetable broth ( or chicken broth and water to = 3 cups)

 - lime wedge